 - If you wish to trek, take a sturdy pair of shoes.

-- Check out weather conditions before travelling.
+- Check out the weather conditions before traveling.

 - Use phone cases with thermal/water protection.